The rule system pervades Shopware 6. It solves the problem of calculating the cart differently based on the context (

 Rule.
 It is realized as a variant of the Specification pattern but omits the name due to a few key differences.

 - Storable, retrievable and identifiable through the Data Abstraction Layer.

 RuleScopeparameter instead of any arbitrary object

 As well as a Specification class, a Rule class represents a condition to fulfill.
 It implements the

 match(RuleScope $scope) function to validate user defined values against a runtime state.
 See the following object diagram for a better understanding:

-Which will result in the following call order:
+This will result in the following call order:

-The last building block then is the Rule Scope.
+The last building block is the Rule Scope.
 The Scope contains the current runtime state of the application and is necessary to match the data.
 The whole picture is visualized in the next diagram:

-For more insights on the rule validation take a look at the cart documentation:
+For more insights on the rule validation, take a look at the Cart documentation